|

 3. Teach children a fun rhyming song they can sing for their own entertainment, strengthening self-directed amusement tendencies.

-4. Remind children of the importance of farms and farming to our daily lives. |
+4. Remind children of the importance of farms and farming to our daily lives.

-Hurray for the U.S.A.
-Patriotic Show with Patriotic Patty
+Hooray for the USA with Patriotic Patty

 Learning Points